preetikumari20/Personal-Task-Tracker/README.md

 # Personal Task Tracker

 ## 📖 Description
-A clean and simple web-based **Task Tracker application** built with HTML, CSS, and JavaScript.
+A clean and simple web-based **Task Tracker application** built with React.Js.
 This app allows users to efficiently manage their personal to-do list.
 You can add new tasks, mark them as completed, and remove tasks once done — all in an intuitive interface.

 ## 🌟 Features